Belbroughton: Politics

-The Holy Trinity Church of the village.

 Belbroughton is in the constituency of Bromsgrove, which is a traditionally Conservative safe seat.
 The Conservative party have held the seat since its modern establishment at the 1983 General Election.
 Sajid Javid, former Chancellor of the Exchequer, served as the constituency's MP from 2010 to 2024.
 The current MP is Bradley Thomas, who also serves as the Parliamentary Private Secretary to the Shadow Secretary of State for Energy Security and Net Zero.

 Belbroughton also composes the Belbroughton & Romsley ward of Bromsgrove District Council.
 In the latest election for the council, held in 2023, Karen May and Simon Nock of the Conservative party were elected as councillors.
 At county council level, the village also composes a part of the Clent Hills division.
 In the 2025 Worcestershire County Council election, Karen May of the Conservative party was elected.

 Facilities

-Facilities include a village shop, which includes the post office, a deli/coffee Shop, a hairdressers, and a recreational centre with tennis courts, children's playground and playing field.
+Facilities include a village shop, which includes the post office, a deli/coffee shop, a hairdressers, and a recreational centre with tennis courts, children's playground and playing field.
 There is an active cricket club on the outskirts of the village.
 The area also has a number of public houses in Belbroughton itself and in neighbouring villages.

 Education

-Belbroughton Primary School is located in the village, after which students progress to Haybridge High School, in the nearby town of Hagley.
+Belbroughton Primary School is in the village, after which students progress to Haybridge High School, in the nearby village of Hagley.

 Local events

 Belbroughton Scarecrow Festival

 Since 1996, Belbroughton has hosted Scarecrow Weekend in the last weekend of each September.
-The festival was founded by Steve Haywood (The Crowman) - a children's author and artist.
+The festival was founded by Steve Haywood (The Crowman) – a children's author and artist.
 Villagers create scarecrows and display them outside their homes.
 It has proved very popular over recent years with thousands of visitors, raising tens of thousands of pounds for local organisations and amenities.